Skip to content

 Those were a lot of examples, but in this case I think it’s the easiest way to demonstrate why the definition is so complicated.

 Ultimately, the common definition I gave above is still the norm, and the usual definition people use.
-But I think it’s still important to know that such a definition isn’t as cut and dry as it might seem.
+But I think it’s important to know that such a definition isn’t as cut and dry as it might seem.
 Language is a constantly changing thing, and a rigid definition will never encapsulate everything.

 I hope this was an interesting read!
 If you have any questions, comments, or concerns, make sure to leave them below and I’ll get back to you as soon as I can!